 - Priorities for the Global South region: The developing nations in the Global South are characterized by: low per capita income; deficits in children’s education, family planning services, high birth rates; widespread absence of autonomy for women to choose when to have children; and cultural attitudes that encourage large family size/numbers of kids even where poverty is pervasive.
 There is very low per capita carbon output and very high population growth rates – some nations doubling population in less than 20 years.
 See linked webpage Global South Grant Priorities.

-- Priorities for the Global North region: The developed nations in the Global North are characterized by: higher per capita income; universal children’s K-12 education; widespread access to family planning services; low national birth rates; women having autonomy to choose how many and when to have children; and cultural attitudes that generally favor smaller family size.
-There is extremely high per capita carbon output and very low population growth – most nations with below replacement level birth rates.
+- Priorities for the Global North region: The developed economies in the Global North – with their very high greenhouse gas emissions – are the atmospheric driver of global warming/climate change.
+They are characterized by: higher per capita income and high consumption lifestyles; universal children’s K-12 education; widespread access to family planning services; low national birth rates; women having autonomy to choose how many and when to have children; and cultural attitudes that generally favor smaller family size.
+Global North nations have very low population growth – most with below replacement level birth rates.
 See linked webpage Global North Grant Priorities.

 Our Team of Corporate Leadership, Staff, and Volunteers: The corporate organization of the GAIA Initiative is supported by a talented group of mostly retired professionals with deep commitment to the importance of public policy and concern for the impact of human population on global warming/climate change.
 We receive valuable support from our academic policy advisors led by Rosemarie Tong PhD, Director Emerita of the Ethics Center at University of North Carolina Charlotte.
 Our leadership team is described in the linked webpage Our Mission and Team